smeegoan/mqtt_scripts/README.md

 # mqtt_scripts
-Scripts that publish Hardware Info into MQTT
+Scripts that publish Hardware Info (Raspberry PI3B.
+Raspberry PI4 and NUC) into MQTT that can be consumed by Home Assistant

 Installation
 ------------